-- Press the function button Settings and then Station logos. - Press the stored station button that you want to use to store a station logo. - Select the source in which the logo has been memorized (for example, (SD Card 1)).
-It is recommended that the logos should be put in the root directory of the memory unit. - Select the station logo. - Repeat the process to assign other logos; press the infotainment key RADIO / into the Radio main menu. - If you want to change the logo of a memory button where a button has already been saved, it must first be deleted from the button in question.
+- Press the function button Settings and then Station logos. - Press the stored station button that you want to use to store a station logo. - · Select the source in which the logo has been memorized (for example, SD Card 1).
+It is recommended that the logos should be put in the root directory of the memory unit. - Select the station logo. - Repeat the process to assign other logos; press the infotainment key RADIO / in to return to the Radio main menu. - If you want to change the logo of a memory button where a button has already been saved it must first be deleted from the button. in auestion.

-Not all stations are in the database, so it is not always possible to assign logos automatically.
+Not all stations are in the database, so it is not always possible to assign logos automaticallu.